-Example 80: the condition is a value path expression referencing the Boolean property IsFemale, whose value then determines the value of the \$If expression
+Example 81: the condition is a value path expression referencing the Boolean property IsFemale, whose value then determines the value of the \$If expression (or so it was long ago)

 '''

-"@person.Gender": {

-"$If": [

-{

-"$Path": "IsFemale"

-},

 "Female",

 "Male"

 ]

-}

 '''

 14.4.8 Is-Of

 The is-of expression checks whether the value obtained from its single child expression is compatible with the specified type.
 It returns true if the child expression returns a type that is compatible with the specified type, and false otherwise.